Catholic Church in São Tomé and Príncipe: History

 Catholic priests first arrived on São Tomé Island in 1493.
 Missionaries from the Order of Saint Augustine arrived in 1499.
 Bishop Pedro da Cunha Lobo worked to eliminate Judaism on the island upon arriving in 1621.

 Pope Paul III established the Diocese of Tomé in 1534.
 The Diocese of Tomé held jurisdiction from Cape Palmas to the Cape of Good Hope.
 It was subordinate to the Roman Catholic Diocese of Funchal until 1597, to the Patriarchate of Lisbon until 1677, and then the Roman Catholic Archdiocese of São Salvador da Bahia.

 On 15 August 2022, an agreement was signed between the Catholic Church and São Tomé and Príncipe which granted legal personhood to the church.

 Population

 King Manuel I of Portugal ordered in 1514, that new slaves in the area had to be baptised within six months of their purchase.
-In 1526, free black people were allowed to from the Catholic Brotherhood of Our Lady of the Rosary.
+In 1526, free black people were allowed to form the Catholic Brotherhood of Our Lady of the Rosary.
 King John III of Portugal gave this brotherhood the right to demand and obtain freedom for its enslaved members.

-The Catholic Church reports that 54% of the population is Catholic in 2023.
+The Catholic Church claims that 54% of the population is Catholic in 2023.
 The United States estimated that 55.7% of São Tomé and Príncipe was Catholic in 2012.